 Unusual Fire/Explosion: Under fire conditions at temperatures greater than 680°C or 1256°F, this chemical decomposes to give off sulfur trioxide, an oxidizing agent which will support combustion.
 Sulfur trioxide will react to form sulfuric acid.

 A negative pressure air-purifying respirator is recommended for airborne exposures exceed 1.0 mg/m3.
 In addition, cartridges must be NIOSH / MSHA approved against dusts and mists having TWA than 0.05 mg/m3.

 Eyewash and safety shower should be available near storage and usage points.

-Exposed skin and eyes should be protected and contact with skin and clothing avoided.
+Exposed skin and eyes should be protected and contact with skin and clothing also avoided.
 Minimal PPE would be closed goggles and/or face shield and gloves (rubber, neoprene, PVC) with work clothing covering other exposed skin.

-Arriving material may be hot; personnel performing unload operations should have additional PPE such as a rainsuit or slicker suit, goggles with faceshield, and appropriate footwear and gloves.
+Arriving material may be hot; thus personnel performing unload operations should have additional PPE such as a rainsuit or slicker suit, goggles with faceshield, and appropriate footwear and gloves.

 Contact site environmental personnel and/or state and federal agencies for disposal procedures that are in accordance with environmental regulations.

 Learn More about Ferrous Sulfate